-Holster, while continuing to point the handgun safely downrange, the competitor must perform a final safety check of the handgun as follows:
+To holster, while continuing to point the handgun safely downrange, the competitor must perform a final safety check of the handgun as follows:

-Pistol - release the slide and holster for .22 pistols, for centre fire pistols pull the trigger while aiming downrange and Holster
+Pistol - release the slide and holster for .22 pistols; for centre-fire pistols pull the trigger while aiming downrange and then holster.

-Revolvers - close the empty cylinder.
-Holster
+Revolvers - close the empty cylinder and holster.